barsdeveloper/tank/README.md

 # Tank
 Tank (Table Abstraction & Navigation Kit): the Rust data layer.

-Simple and flexible ORM that allows to manage in a unified way data from different sources.
+Simple and flexible ORM that manages in a unified way data from different sources.

 Known battlefields:
 - DuckDB